Prostitution in East Germany: History

 After the Second World War, prostitution served primarily to secure a livelihood.
 Street prostitutes were far less likely to suffer violence than in other countries, partly because pimps were not part of the system.
 The main focus of the state during this period was the containment of infectious diseases.
 The incidence of STDs was 1%.
 Sick prostitutes were usually assigned to care homes and closed hospital departments to treat the disease and try and change their lifestyle.
 Forced examinations of (mainly female) guests of entertainment venues as well as employees of the state health authorities and the police were carried out to stem the spread of sexually transmitted diseases.

 From the mid-1950s, prostitution was seen as incompatible with the socialist image of women.
 An attempt was made to persuade prostitutes to take up a regular job through intimidation or instruction in "homes for social care".
 This led to many part-time prostitutes.
 After the Berlin wall was built in 1961, the authorities thought that total isolation from the West would cause prostitution to disappear.
 This wasn't the case and in 1968, prostitution was outlawed and thus street prostitution largely disappeared.

 Although prostitution was banned, it was tolerated, especially in hotels used by visiting foreigners, particularly in Leipzig (Leipzig Trade Fair) and Rostock (Rostock harbor).
 Starting in the late 1960s, prostitutes were used by the Ministry of State Security to collect information.

 After German reunification prostitution became legal.
 Prostitutes moved freely around the unified Germany.

 Law

 Until 1968, under § 361 para.
 6 of the Criminal Code, prostitution was prohibited near churches, schools and child and youth facilities.
 In addition, the deliberate spread of sexually transmitted diseases was punishable by imprisonment of up to three years.
 The operation of brothels was prohibited (§ 180 and 181 of the Criminal Code).

 Prostitution in the GDR was banned on 12 January 1968 (§ 249 (1) StGB (GDR) "endangering public order by antisocial behaviour") and could be punished with imprisonment up to two years (five years for 2nd offences).
 In addition, the promotion and exploitation of prostitution was criminalised.

-HWG Categorisation
+HWG categorisation

-Prostitutes and women who had a large number of partners were referred to in the officialdom as "häufig wechselndem Geschlechtsverkehr" (HWG) (English: Intercourse with frequently changing partners) and specially monitored.
+Prostitutes and sexually promiscuous women were categorised by the health authorities as a HwG-Person ("Person mit häufig wechselndem Geschlechtspartnern" English: person who has frequently changing sexual partners) and specially monitored.
+This term was not specific to the GDR, it was already used as a term by authorities at the end of the German Empire, and was used in a similar way by health officials in post war West Germany.